Asabeneh/JavaScript-for-Everyone/readMe.md

       let b = 3;
       4 is greater than 3
       ```
+1. Write a code which give grade students according to theirs scores:
+    * 80-100, A
+    * 70-89, B
+    * 60-69, C
+    * 50-59, D
+    * 0 -49, F
+1. Check if the season is Autumn, Winter, Spring or Summer.
+ If the user input is:
+    * September, October or November, the season is Autumn.
+    * December, January or February, the season is Winter.
+    * March, April or May, the season is Spring
+    * June, July or August, the season is Summer
 ## Loops
 In programming languages to carry out repetitive task we use different kinds of loop.
 The following examples are the commonly used loops.
 ### For Loop